Canonical · Category Definition

 Category Scope

-The category applies to systems where structural alignment between definition and reality must be preserved.
+The category applies to environments where structural alignment between definition and reality must be preserved.

 This includes environments such as: